sheryew/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-There is no previous undone command to redo.
+There is no previous undo command to redo.
     * 1a1.
 HR Insight shows an error message that there is no command to redo.

   Use case ends.